 Is Prevention Possible?

-A young and healthy cat can develop an oral disease even when you are providing the the best possible care.
-Tooth brushing, enzyme-containing treats, and oral rinses are good protection against plaque, tartar, and some forms of gingivitis.
-However, two common dental disorders we see in cats have no proven cause, meaning efforts at prevention are not as helpful and extractions become necessary.
+A young and healthy cat can develop an oral disease even when you are providing the best possible care.
+Tooth brushing, and enzyme-containing treats are good protection against plaque, tartar, and some forms of gingivitis.
+However, two common dental disorders we see in cats have no proven cause, meaning efforts at prevention are not helpful and extractions become necessary.

 IMPORTANT THINGS TO REMEMBER